Testosterone (Between cheek and gum)

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, heart disease, diabetes, an enlarged prostate, high cholesterol, or sleep apnea.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, an enlarged prostate, heart disease, high cholesterol, sleep apnea, a history of heart attack or stroke.

 - This medicine may cause the following problems: